psyduck-psy/Ford-Supply-Chain-Strategy/README.md

 This case study analyzes **Ford Motor Company’s supply chain operations**, covering sourcing, manufacturing, logistics, and risk management.
 The objective was to evaluate alignment with Ford’s strategic goals and identify challenges/opportunities in a rapidly changing industry.

+Presented by me and my friend, as this was a group assignment

 ---

 ## Key Focus Areas